 Think about joining my Yahoo group to ask questions and post comments about the Weaver Curriculum Canadian Supplements, Home Educator's Lesson Planner/Student Record, Readings in Canadian History, ICANSPELL, Millennium Time Line System, and the Microsoft Word Seminar--or any other topic included on my website.

 What did you think of this article?
 Do you disagree with anything I said?
 Did I overlook anything important?
-Send me an e-mail or use a contact form to have your say.
+Send me an e-mail to have your say.